 A certified bank check is a check which has been certified by the bank itself.
-The bank guarantees that there is an adequate amount of cash to cover the sum on the check.
+The bank guarantees there is enough cash to cover the sum of the check.
 This must be in the account of the holder when issuing the check.

 A certified bank check is signed by the account holder.
 Signatures of the account holder are verified by a competent officer of the concerned bank.
-Thereafter, it is marked as "certified" and becomes a certified bank check.
+Then, it's marked as "certified" and becomes a certified bank check.
 The bank also withholds the amount written on the certified bank check.
 This is to ensure payment of the certified bank check.

 Thus, a certified bank check usually removes the possibility of "bouncing" i.e. refusal of payment of the check by the concerned bank.
 Payment is a certainty as long as the check is genuine, may be made in another account or in cash.

 The main benefit of a certified bank check is that it removes doubts and confusion from the recipient's minds about its payment following.